bear24rw/EECE4029/hw5_vmm/README.md

 ALLOCED 1 BYTES |0,0,0,0,|4,|5,|-,-,|8,8,8,8,8,8,8,8,|
 ```

-`buddy\_test.c` tests 19 situations that were determined to be valuable tests
+The `buddy\_test` program exercises 19 situations that were determined to be
-during development.
-Since the buddy allocator is dealing with allocating and freeing
+valuable tests during development.
+Since the buddy allocator is dealing with
-memory as it builds the tree it is highly beneficial to be able to test it like this
+allocating and freeing memory as it builds the tree it is highly beneficial to
-in user space.
+be able to test it like this in user space so we don't have to deal with kernel
+panics.